juanvico/articles/frontend-test.md

 ### 4) Not too many

 There is no need to have a 100% of coverage.
-Theoretically, it's an excellent idea, but in practice it doesn't apply that much.
+Theoretically, it's an excellent idea, but in practice, it doesn't apply that much.
-Well, when you strive for 100% all the time, you find yourself spending time testing things that really don't need to be tested.
+Well, when you strive for 100% all the time, you find yourself spending time testing things that don't need to be tested.
 So striving for 100% of code coverage depends on many things.
-Let me try it to explain it with a graphic.
+Let me try to explain it with a graphic.

 ![Testing-not-to-many](https://user-images.githubusercontent.com/19891817/116832062-94c8f800-ab89-11eb-9dc6-b2ec18d7ec1d.png)

-### The sweet spot

-This shows as how are we going to face our code coverage.
+This graphic shows us how we are going to face our code coverage.
-If we are a start up, and we need to implement many features on order to get founding, so then we would like to be more at left hand side of the sweet spot.
+If we are a start-up and need to implement many features to get funding, we would like to be more at the left-hand side of the sweet spot.
-Or if we are a company, having thousands of user using your system, so the you would rather be at the right side of the sweet spot.
+Or if we are a company having thousands of users using your system, you would rather be on the right side of the sweet spot.

-### 5) Mostly implementation tests
+### 5) Mostly integration tests

-So for now we have been talking about why we write tests, good practicies, and many other things, but one important thing that we didn't talk about is, `what should I test`?
+So, for now, we have been talking about why we write tests, good practices, and many other things, but one crucial thing that we didn't talk about is, `what should I test`?

-If we consider two important factors that determinate wether we implement test or we don't, we would have to think about `money`, and `time`.
+If we consider two important factors that determine whether we implement tests or don't, we would have to think about `money` and `time`.

-So let's go back a little bit to the trophy 🏆
+So let's go back a little bit to the trophy. 🏆

 ![Testing-not-to-many-Page-2](https://user-images.githubusercontent.com/19891817/116832104-d2c61c00-ab89-11eb-9e40-911948001ab1.png)

-Taking this in consideratin, you would tell me, so lets choose only the `Static` ones.
+Considering this, you would tell me, so let's choose only the `Static` ones.
 It's obvious.
-They are the cheapest, and the fastest.
+They are the cheapest and the fastest.
 And yes, you are right.
-But we need to consider an important issue here, and it's `The problem that they solve`.

-This is also known as the `confidence coefficient`.
+But we need to consider an important issue here, and it's `The problem that does types of tests, solves`, also known as the `confidence coefficient`.
-In other words, statics tests solve the easiest problems and the end to end tests, the most bigger problems.
+In other words, statics tests solve the most straightforward problems, and the end-to-end tests, the most more significant issues.

 ![Testing-not-to-many-Page-3](https://user-images.githubusercontent.com/19891817/116832131-ebcecd00-ab89-11eb-99af-e53c5d359404.png)

-As the title of this sections ses, let's do `Mostly implementation details` because they are:
+In a `confidence-coefficient-perspective, integration tests, in my opinion, is the best option.
+So as the title of this section says, `write mostly integration tests`.
+They are:
 - Cheap
 - Fast
 - And Solves most of the problems

 ## Conclusion

-In my opinion, you have to do as many tests as you feel confidence.
-The most reality things that you mock, the less confidence you will have.
-It's not a matter of code coverage, it's a matter of confidence.
+In my opinion, you have to do as many tests as you feel confident.
+The more things from the reality that you mock, the less confidence you will have.
+It's not a matter of code coverage; it's a matter of confidence.
-Test higher up your tree, instead of testing specific component, try to test a hole page with all the components working together.
+Test higher up your tree; instead of testing a specific component, test a hole page with all the components working together.